bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 want to overload them with a slew of unrelated facts, as this will be confusing.

 An important practical implication of this latter point is the pace at which we teach.
-In the first main episode of Software Carpentry's [lesson on the Unix shell][swc-shell-novice], which covers "Navigating Files and Directories", there are only four "commands" for 40 minutes of teaching.
-Ten minutes per command may seem glacially slow, but that episodes's real purpose is to teach learners about paths; later on, they will learn about history, wildcards, pipes and filters, command-line arguments, redirection, and all the other big ideas on which the shell depends, and without which people cannot understand how to use commands.
+In the [data visualization training Gloria Shirima ran in Kigali][data-viz-train], we only covered two types of plot (line and scatter) for three hours of teaching.
+An hour and a half per command may seem glacially slow, but that course's real purpose was to teach learners about the fundamental theory of plot creation, especially the concepts of layers and aesthetic mappings.
+From that foundation, constructing more involved and complex plots will be much easier.

-That mental model of the shell also includes things like:
+That mental model of ggplot also includes things like:

-- Anything you repeat manually, you will eventually get wrong (so let the computer repeat things for you by using tab completion and the `history` command).
-- Lots of little tools, combined as needed, are more productive than a handful of programs.
-  (This motivates the pipe-and-filter model.)

-These two examples illustrate something else as well.
+- Creating informative variable names
+  (so you can differentiate between a multiple of plots in one script).
+- Writing code in scripts rather than the console (to ensure you don't lose it).

 Learning consists of more than "just" adding information to mental models;
 creating linkages between concepts and facts is at least as important.
-Telling people that they should not repeat things, and that they should try to think (by analogy) in terms of little pieces loosely joined, both set the stage for discussing functions.
+Telling people that they should name things nicely and consistently, and that they should focus on the location and protection of the code they write, both set the stage for discussing of code hygiene and replicability.
+We're laying foundations of the practices we want to promote even when not discussing them directly.
-Explicitly referring back to pipes and filters in the shell when introducing functions helps solidify both ideas.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Meeting Learners Where They Are

-One of the strengths of Carpentries workshops is that we meet learners *where they are*.
-Carpentries Instructors strive to help learners progress from whatever starting point they happen to be at, without making anyone feel inferior about their current practices or skillsets.
+Strong workshops is that we meet learners *where they are*.
+Instructors strive to help learners progress from whatever starting point they happen to be at, without making anyone feel inferior about their current practices or skillsets.
 We do this in part by teaching relevant and useful skills,